Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 June in Venice

-The good witch Befana
+The good witJune 2ana

 July in Venice

 July’s biggest festival is the Festa del Redentore, commemorating the end of the plague in 1576.
-Events center around the beautiful Redentore church on Giudecca island, which is temporarily connected to the rest of Venice by a pontoon bridge.
+Events center around the beautiful Redentore church on Giudecca island, temporarily connected to the rest of Venice by a pontoon bridge.

 Italian Discovery